meskoj/Reinforcement-Learning/README.md

 git clone https://github.com/meskoj/Reinforcement-Learning.git
 ```
 Then, it is possible to select the exercise and run it using python.
-For each environment, some solutions using different approaches may be provided.
-In that cases, is possible to compare the different approaches and find the most suitable.
+ For each environment, multiple solutions based on different approaches may be provided.
+In such cases, you can compare the various approaches to determine which one is the most suitable for the given environment.

 ## About the Book
 "Reinforcement Learning: An Introduction" by Richard S. Sutton and Andrew G. Barto is a comprehensive guide to the field of reinforcement learning.
 The book covers a wide range of topics, including dynamic programming, Monte Carlo methods, temporal-difference learning, function approximation, and more.
 It is considered an essential resource for anyone interested in learning and applying RL.